rakutentech/dotfiles-boshrelease/README.md

   - Completion-ignore-case on
 2. shrc:
   - Frequently used dirs: link to $HOME (vcap, packages, jobs, sys/log, etc..)
   - PS1: Meaningful and colorful PS1.
-You can set your favorite PS1 color in spec.
+You can set your favorite PS1 color in spec. `Dotfiles` disables the Stemcell(3306+) built-in PS1 by default.
+You can re-enable it by setting `shrc.disable_stemcell_prompt` to `false` in the manifest.
   - packages bins: add packages/*/bin to PATH.
 3. extra_users:
   - Set `shrc.extra_users` property to let dotfiles create admin account and inject public key for you.
 Note that there is a sanity check when creating account.
 If user's `name` and `public_key` failed to pass the check, they will be ignored.
 For more details, check `bin/add-users.erb`.